ywdavi/Recommender-System/README.md

 # BeerAdvocate Recommender System

 ## Description
 This project was completed in 2023 as part of my exploration of recommendation systems and machine learning techniques using Python.
-The goal was to develop a recommender system for the BeerAdvocate platform, where users review and rate beers.
+The goal was to develop a recommender system for the BeerAdvocate platform ([Dataset link](https://www.kaggle.com/datasets/thedevastator/1-5-million-beer-reviews-from-beer-advocate)), where users review and rate beers.
 The system uses **Collaborative Filtering** techniques to suggest beers based on user preferences and ratings.

 ## Objectives
 - Build a recommender system to suggest personalized beer recommendations to users.